MGMT 5080. Independent Study. 1-3 Hours.

 MGMT 5320.
 Mgt Of Innovation & Technology.
 3 Hours.

-A study of current topics in the management of creativity, innovation, technology, and quality assurance.
-Guest speakers and experiential exercises will be utilized in addition to lectures, student presentations, and class discussion of topics.
-The major project in the course will be the development of a technology forecast in a particular technology area through the use of the literature and contact with researchers and leaders in the selected field.
+Students study current topics in the management of creativity, innovation, technology, and quality assurance.
+Guest speakers and experiential exercises are utilized in addition to lectures, student presentations, and class discussion of topics.
+The major project in the course is the development of a technology forecast in a particular technology area through the use of the literature and contact with researchers and leaders in the selected field.

 MGMT 5323.
 Tools of Project Management.
 3 Hours.

-This course provides students with the knowledge of and practice with project management tools.
-Included are tools and techniques for project planning and selection, project initiation and portfolio management, risk management, and implementation and closure.
+Students are provided with the knowledge of and practice with project management tools, which includes tools and techniques for project planning and selection, project initiation and portfolio management, risk management, and implementation and closure.